Projections for Neutral Di-Boson and Di-Higgs Interactions at FCC-he Collider: SIGNAL PRODUCTION

 For signal production, we have used the implementation of a Higgs Effective Field Theory in MadGraph5 Model \citep{UFOModel} with FeynRules \citep{FeynRules} that is avaliable including full lagrangian terms and a set of independent dimension-six operators.
 As shown in Fig.1, we produced events of $e^{-}p\to hhje^{-}$ processes using HEL model taking into account effective vertices and keeping e-p collider set up at $\sqrt{s}\approx3.5\:TeV$ and $\sqrt{s}\approx5\:TeV$ which are the two main options of FCC-he.

-Here, we are searching for both $Z$ bosons and $\gamma$ as mediators, one can name the processes as neutral current (NC) and photo fusion (PF), respectively.
-Even a first look at the diagrams reveal that the third diagram with the triple higgs self coupling is highly suppressed, while the first two diagrams dominate the cross section depending on the effective vertices that are defined by the HEL model.
+Here, we are searching for both $Z$ bosons and $\gamma$ as mediators that together forms the NC processes.
+One can name each subprocesses as Vector Boson Fusion (VBF) with Z boson and photo fusion (PF) with $\gamma$ mediators, respectively.
+Due to gauge invariant structure of HEL model, one can not actually separate event productions for Z boson and $\gamma$ mediators.
+However, it is possible to minimize the contribution of one of the subprocesses setting related Wilson coefficients as below.
+The corresponding couplings of PF process are well known with already studied in letters Ref \citep{key-PF2,key-PF} for different colliders.
+Due to the suppression of the triple higgs self coupling, one can see that the first two diagrams dominate the cross section depending on the effective vertices that are defined by the HEL model.
 At this point, together with the previous constraints in the literature, we considered the following restrictions to related Wilson coefficients during the signal production:

 (1) $\bar{c}_{B}$ and $\bar{c}_{W}$ are suppressed, since they should be order of $\nicefrac{m_{W}^{2}}{M^{2}}$ where M is the typical mass scale of the new physics sector. \citep{key-16}

 (2) $\bar{c}_{6}$ is also supressed for our case, since the corresponding production cross section gives no events at FCC-he.